keenon/AddBiomechanics/README.md

 Our goal in this project is to provide a standard format for modality-sparse human motion data, and loaders for as many datasets as we can.
 We standardize on the [Rajagopal Human Body Model](https://simtk.org/projects/full_body), as implemented in the [Nimble Physics Engine](https://nimblephysics.org).

 Licenses-permitting, we plan to make pre-translated aggregate datasets available for public download.

+## Getting Set Up

+1. Download (credentials)[https://drive.google.com/file/d/1okCCdvqaZh20gc4TG152o7yJV9_vnBtf/view?usp=sharing] into `.devcontainer/.aws/credentials` and `server/.aws/credentials`.
+2. Download (server_credentials.csv)[https://drive.google.com/file/d/1e1GrwpOm0viZhNGkw_lDNPa_cfYhJ3r3/view?usp=sharing] into `.devcontainer/server_credentials.csv` and `server/server_credentials.csv`.
+3. Open this project in VSCode, and then use Ctrl+Shift+P and get to the command "Remote-Containers: Open Folder in Container...".
+Re-open this folder in a Docker container.
+4. Using a VSCode Terminal, navigate to `frontend` and execute `yarn start` to begin serving a live frontend